Is your driveway or garage paved with gold? If you live in a big city, near an airport or a train station, it just may be.

-One of the more established players, Park At My House* has good user feedback.
+One of the more established players, Just Park* has good user feedback.
 Listing a space is free.
 Plus it doesn't charge you commission, so you get the full amount you've asked for if you're successful - instead, it marks up the amount you've asked for by 10-25% (depending on the space) and takes the extra.

 Handily, it sorts out contracts, and processes all the payments, transferring earnings to your PayPal or bank account.
 It also ensures you'll still get paid even if the driver doesn't turn up.
 You can rent out spaces by the day, week or month, and add any number of restrictions on when it's unavailable.
 All users can (and tend to) leave feedback.

 Unlike the other big "rent your parking space" sites, it has a free app for iPhone to help drivers find parking on the go.
 It also advertises all its spaces on Parkopedia, AA Route Planner, Your Parking Space and more, so the broad reach should help.